-- What type of prayer is it? - Why have you chosen it (meaningful to you? challenging to you? something you really want to share with others in your particular ministry context?) - Describe/analyze your prayer type with careful notes, quotations, etc. using a formal research paper format - Conclusion how do you see this type of prayer being helpful to Christians (or seekers) today?
-Are there theological issues with your denomination or personal background?
+- What type of prayer is it? - Why have you chosen it (meaningful to you? challenging to you? something you really want to share with others in your particular ministry context?) - Describe/analyze your prayer type with careful notes, quotations, etc. using a formal research paper format.
+Some questions to address: What is the history of this prayer form?
+From where does it originate?
+How did it develop?
+How has it been used and adapted, and by whom, over the centuries?
+What is its legacy?
+(For instance, Christian Meditation and Centering Prayer, alike in many ways, and common among the desert ammas and abbas, become "professionalized" in the middle ages as something for monks and nuns in enclosed contemplative orders; they were rediscovered and renewed in the twentieth century as a way to pray for all Christians, not just "professionals.") - Conclusion how do you see this type of prayer being helpful to Christians (or seekers) today?
+(Consider your own denomination or Christian tradition as well as the wider Christian church.)